BrunoCarvalhoFeitosa/OmniStack/README.md

 # About the app
 This application was created entirely in Javascript through **Node.js **, **React.js** and **React Native**.
 Its own purpose is   **register** and **connect** ONG's to People who can help in various purposes and cases involving donations

-* Back-End: Node.js and Jest.js
+* **Back-End - Node.js and Jest.js:**
-     The Node was used to create REST APIs that will register NGOs, People and Cases, having communication with Front-End and
-     Back-End through Axios.
+   The Node was used to create REST APIs that will register NGOs, People and Cases, having communication with Front-End and Back-End through Axios.
 There is also the testing of some routes taken on the backend using Jest.js.

-* Front-End: React.js
+* **Front-End - React.js:**
-     React was used to create reusable components for the web, its role and to render all the idealized layout based on
-     the purpose of the application and make communication between the client and the server, in order to generate the records in the SQLite relational database.
+   React was used to create reusable components for the web, its role and to render all the idealized layout based on the purpose of the application and make communication between the client and the server, in order to generate the records in the SQLite relational database.

-* Mobile: React Native
+* **Mobile - React Native:**
    React Native was used to create reusable components on mobile devices.
    Expo was used to use the Android Studio simulator, with the purpose of also communicating with SQLite having pagination of cases through infinite scroll.

 ## How to run it
  ###### In the browser